Pro-Banthine Tablets is a brand of medicine containing the active ingredient propantheline bromide.

 What it looks like

-PRO-BANTHINE 15 mg tablets are pale orange, film-coated tablets in HDPE bottles (with child resistant closures) containing 100 tablets.
+PRO-BANTHINE 15 mg tablets are pale orange, film coated tablets in bottles of 100.

 Each PRO-BANTHINE tablet contains 15 mg of propantheline bromide as the active ingredient.